webqit/realdom/README.md

 // Get all attributes each, and in realtime let observer = r.attributes( ( { name, value } ) => {
-    // Each existing attribute is immediately logged console.log( name, value );
+    // Each existing attribute is immediately logged
+    // Subsequently added/remved ones are logged too
+    // Removed ones have their values undefined console.log( name, value );
 } );
 ```